By Rod Ashley, Tafflab CEO and Trustee

 • summarise – bring ideas together

-• give encouragement to others
+• encourage others

-• compromise, mediate & reconcile.
+• compromise, mediate and reconcile.

 Managing / organising